zcash/zips/drafts/bitcartel-nu0-tx-format/draft.rst

 Expiry Height
 -------------

-The expiry height field specifies the last block height at which a transaction must be mined into a block, after which the transaction is deemed to have expired and should be removed from the mempool.
-A block is invalid if it contains an expired transaction.
-More information can be found in the Transaction Expiry ZIP [#zip-???]_
+The expiry height field, as defined in the Transaction Expiry ZIP [#zip-???]_, stores the block height after which a transaction will be removed from the mempool if it has not been mined.

 Transaction Validation
 ======================